dkimhw/launch_school/js_109/js_109_written.md

 * Weird JS Array Behaviors:

-  * If you change an array's `length` property to a new, smaller vlaue, the array gets truncated.
+  * If you change an array's `length` property to a new, smaller value, the array gets truncated.
 JavaScript removes all elements beyond the new final element.

     ```javascript
     let arr = [1, 2, 3];